5 gastronomic experiences not to miss in Emilia Romagna

 It is a long and precise production process, that goes from the skimming of milk to the aging inside the storehouses, and each wheel of Parmigiano Reggiano has to overcome numerous controls before getting the heat-branding that sets it apart as PDO product.

 How do we know?
 Because we visited one of the Dairies of the Consortium (see our StellerStory).
-If you want to make the same experience, book your visit by following the online procedure or take part in the next Open Dairies event, scheduled for the weekend of October 1-2 2016.
+If you want to make the same experience, book your visit by following the online procedure or take part in the next Open Dairies event.

 TRADITIONAL BALSAMIC VINEGAR OF MODENA